General Terms and Conditions

 Quarterly financial reporting is required under this award.

 You are required to electronically submit the SF-425-Federal Financial Report (FFR) in the Payment Management System (PMS).
-Both the cash transaction (Lines 10 a, b and c) and the expenditures, obligations and liquidations (Lines 10 d through 10 o) will be reported and certified in PMS. https://pms.psc.gov/
+The FFR is to be prepared, certified and submitted in PMS. https://pms.psc.gov/

 - Quarterly expenditure reports are due 30 days after the end of each quarter.